205: Rocket Attack USA

 George Miller (1942-2003) was a comedian known for his jokey delivery and frequent appearances (56 altogether) on the aforementioned David Letterman’s shows.
 Letterman, in fact, paid for all Miller’s medical bills stemming from leukemia, which eventually led to his death.

 The general is calling a local tobacconist to see if they have Prince Albert in a can.
 They say “yes,” and the general says, “Well, you better let him out before he suffocates.”
 He then switches lines to a local bowling alley and asks if they have ten-pound balls.
-They, of course, reply, “Yes,” and he says, “Then how did you get to the phone so quickly?”
+They, of course, reply, “Yes,” and he says, “How did you get to the phone so quickly?”

 These are, of course, a pair of popular phone pranks from back in the days before *69 and caller ID.
 Prince Albert is a brand of pipe tobacco initially produced by RJ Reynolds Tobacco Company in 1907.
 By the 1930s, Prince Albert was the second biggest moneymaker for RJR, but after the decline of pipe smoking, the brand was sold to John Middleton Inc. in 1987.
 Despite popular belief, it was not named for the husband of Queen Victoria, nor for their son, who was also Prince Albert (before he became King Edward VII).